nhsconnect/digital-referrals/pages/explore/explore_api_environments.md

 ![Environments](images/explore/Environments.png)

 All of these environments reside on the N3 network and access therefore requires proper registration and physical smart cards.
-This is managed by SA Service Desk.
+This is managed by Platforms Support Desk.

-We use the existing Path to Live structure - more information about connectivity can be found at the [Assurance Portal](http://www.assurancesupport.digital.nhs.uk/) (only available on N3) - further information available from SA Service Desk.
+We use the existing Path to Live structure - more information about connectivity can be found at the [Assurance Portal](http://www.assurancesupport.digital.nhs.uk/) (only available on N3) - further information available from Platforms Support Desk.